chinonso810/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## TASKS DONE INSIDE THE 0x01-shell_permissions DIRECTORY

 	1 -Created the file 0-iam_betty, it runs a script that switches the current user to the user betty.

+	2 -The file 1-who_am_i contains a script that prints the effective username of the current user.